grott0/TShirtPicker/README.md

 # TShirtCrawler
-A very tine WPF applicaton which picks my T-shirt in the morning.
+A very tiny WPF applicaton which picks my T-shirt in the morning.